-The Group requires each complaint to be properly submitted and processed through the relevant function, and prohibits employees to reach private settlement with the complainant to ensure that the Group can accurately receive feedback from customers which serves as an essential basis for enhancing the quality of business operations.
-The Group considers customer complaint as an important part of continuous improvement of its quality management.
-Chaoda is committed to understanding the facts and root causes of each customer's complaint, identifying responsible parties and areas for improvement, making recommendations and ensuring that relevant departments has made necessary improvements in order to enhance the quality of the Group's services, to enable customers' loyalty to the Group's services and to retain a customer base for promoting the future development of the Group.
+The Group requires each complaint to be properly submitted and processed through the relevant function, and prohibits employees to reach a private settlement with the complainant to ensure that the Group can accurately receive feedback from customers which serves as an essential basis for enhancing the quality of business operations.
+The Group considers customer complaints as an important part of the continuous improvement of its quality management.
+The Group is committed to understanding the facts and root causes of each customer's complaint, identifying responsible parties and areas for improvement, making recommendations and ensuring that relevant departments have made necessary improvements in order to enhance the quality of the Group's services, to enable customers' loyalty to the Group's services and to retain a customer base for promoting the future development of the Group.

-During the Reporting Period, the Group received no cases of product or service-related complaints.
+During the Reporting Period, the Group received no material cases of product or service-related complaints (2022: Nil).

 The Group is also committed to maintaining and protecting personal data and strictly adheres to regulatory requirements of data privacy through the implementation of a high standard of security and confidentiality.
 The Group has established internal policy for collecting and handling personal data received.
 In accordance to the Group's data protection principles, it adheres to the Privacy Policy Statement and enable its customers to ascertain the general policies and practices in relation to the collection, storing and use of individual personal data.
 Furthermore, in accordance with the Group's information protection principles, it adheres to the Personal Information Collection Statement in collecting personal information from individuals to notify its customers on certain matters in relation to specific collections of their personal information.
 The Group will not use or provide personal data for marketing purposes unless it has obtained the customer's written consent.
 Meanwhile, the Group adopts protective measures to prevent unauthorized use of personal data.
+The Group will regularly review relevant internal policies to ensure its effectiveness.